 Family interviews and in-home visits conducted before and after placement

 Your adoption agency will typically need to approve of any third-party home study providers that you work with, and your Minnesota home study professional will also need to be licensed in accordance with The Hague Convention standards.

-Step Four: File for Adoptive Parent Intercountry Adoption Eligibility
+Step 4: File for Adoptive Parent Intercountry Adoption Eligibility

 The U.S. Citizenship and Immigration Services (USCIS) Adoption Department will need to verify that you’re considered eligible to adopt internationally once you’ve completed the home study process.
 To do this, you’ll file the following documents to secure your intercountry adoption eligibility:

 Send your completed international adoption home study and adoption dossier with Form 1-800A.
 Confirmed adoption eligibility from a Hague Convention country is valid for up to 15 months.

 Send your completed international adoption home study and adoption dossier with Form 1-600 if you’ve already been matched with a child through your MN international adoption agency, or Form 1-600A if you haven’t been matched yet.
 Confirmed adoption eligibility from a non-Hague Convention country is valid for up to 18 months.